RyanMarcus/TreeConvolution/README.md

 Ryan Marcus, Parimarjan Negi, Hongzi Mao, Chi Zhang, Mohammad Alizadeh, Tim Kraska, Olga Papaemmanouil, and Nesime Tatbul.
 “Neo: A Learned Query Optimizer.”
 PVLDB, VLDB ’19, 12, no. 11 (2019): 1705–18. <http://www.vldb.org/pvldb/vol12/p1705-marcus.pdf>

 This is only an implementation of the tree convolution operator, not the rest of the paper.
 Furthermore, this implementation uses only "binary" tree convolution (where each tree node has exactly two or zero children).
-A complete implementation of the Mou et al. is available in TensorFlow [here](https://github.com/crestonbunch/tbcnn).
+A complete (unofficial) implementation of the Mou et al. paper is available in TensorFlow [here](https://github.com/crestonbunch/tbcnn).

 ## Instructions